 Music is a powerful tool not only to improve your Spanish but also to gain a greater understanding of the culture that comes with it.
-All the songs I’m going to suggest below are from different genres, so hopefully you can find at least one that you love!
+The songs I’m going to suggest below all come from varying genres and time periods, so hopefully you can find at least one that you love!
 More importantly, though, they all have something to teach you about the Spanish world’s culture and language!

-La Canción del Mariachi – Antonio banderas & LOS LOBOS (Mexico)
+1. La Canción del Mariachi – Antonio Banderas & LOS LOBOS (Mexico)

 This song is technically by American and Spanish artists, but it comes from the film “El Desperado” which is set in Mexico.
 It was intended as a Mexican song, so we’ll treat it as such.